samiah1/Riyadh-JSD/curriculum/01-command-line-JS/readme.md

 8. Create an empty directory within the Advanced JS folder and remove it. ```mkdir test_folder ``` and ```rmdir test_folder ```

->Note: Be sure to explain each command while students code along.
-Switch back to the finder often, so students can make the connection between how the GUI and CLI function.

 #### More Independent Practice